revathymenon/Bank-Customer-Churn-Analysis/README.md

 Customer churn refers to customers who stop using a bank's services.
 Retaining existing customers is generally more cost-effective than acquiring new ones.
 This project analyzes customer data to identify patterns and factors contributing to customer churn.

-Using Pandas, Matplotlib, and Seaborn, we perform data cleaning, exploratory data analysis (EDA), and visualization to uncover actionable business insights.
+Using Pandas, Matplotlib, and Seaborn, perform data cleaning, exploratory data analysis (EDA), and visualization to uncover actionable business insights.

 **🛠 Tools and Libraries Used**